wavefrontHQ/docs/pages/doc/kubernetes_troubleshoot.md

 To check for insufficient memory, follow these steps:

 * Run `kubectl get pods -l app.kubernetes.io/component=collector -n <NAMESPACE>` to find collector pods that have been restarting.
-    * If the collector is showing frequent restarts, check the termination reason by running `kubectl describe pod podname`
+    * If the collector is showing frequent restarts, check the termination reason by running `kubectl describe pod pod_name`
     * OOM errors show that the collector has insufficient memory resources to run.

-* If your collector does not show OOM as its termination reason, check the logs for other errors by running `kubectl logs podname`
+* If your collector does not show OOM as its termination reason, check the logs for other errors by running `kubectl logs pod_name`

 To solve this, See the remedies section.